Covid-19 and UK travel

 If you have an existing travel insurance policy, whether it includes cover for cancellation or curtailment due to coronavirus may depend on the provider, policy type and when you bought it.
 Some providers introduced extra cover for coronavirus on new policies during the pandemic’s first few months.

-Please remember that travelling during lockdown and certain tiers of restriction may invalidate your policy altogether.
+Please remember that travelling against official travel advice will likely invalidate your policy altogether.